 - 1 – 10 (Very Bad): Highest Risk

 FICO SBSS Score

-FICO SBSS scores range from 0 to 300.
+The FICO SBSS scores range from 0 to 300.
 Like the other business credit indexes, the higher the score the better.
 If you are seeking financing, the magic FICO SBSS number to remember is 140.
 If you have a FICO SBSS score of 140 or above, you can pre-qualify for an SBA 7(a) loan.
-If your score is below 140, you have some work to do before institutional lenders will consider offering you financing.
+If your score is below 140, you have some work to do before an SBA lender will consider offering you financing.

 Although your score is telling, it’s not always a full picture of why you have a bad business credit.
-Each credit profile is different, and though late payments and collections status do have a significant role in determining your credit score, specifically a bad credit score, there are other factors that can attribute to a score that’s lower than desired.
+Each credit profile is different, and though late payments and collections status do have a significant role in determining how your credit is scored, specifically a bad credit score, there are other factors that can attribute to a score that’s lower than desired.

-- Bad Personal Credit: If you’re just starting or if you’re business is fairly new, there hasn’t been much time to build a credit history.
+- Bad personal credit: If you’re just starting or if you’re business is fairly new, there hasn’t been much time to build a business credit history.
 For that reason, most new business owners seeking a loan will have their personal credit history called into question.
 If your personal credit history and score reflects the defining characteristics of bad or very bad credit, then your business credit will also reflect that.

 - Little to no history: As mentioned above, if you are a prospective or newer business owner, your business won’t have a robust (or any) credit history.
 This won’t automatically land you in dangerous waters, but it will prevent you from obtaining excellent credit scores.
 The best way to deal with this is simply making on time or early payments — if your business account is plagued by late payments or an account in collections, it can be enough to land you in the bad business credit range.